legendreddragon/legendreddragon.github.io/lord/masters/turgon.md

 ## Strategy

-The minimum generally accepted Weapon / Armour that is needed to defeat Turgon is Able's Sword (400K) / Able's Sword (400K).
+The minimum generally accepted Weapon / Armour that is needed to defeat Turgon is Able's Sword (400K) / Able's Armour (400K).

 However, players often fail to defeat him with Wan's Weapon and Full Body Armor.
 Jennie HOTT or a fairy is often used on Turgon due to the difficulty in beating him.